New York Still Mind Aiki Shuren Dojo

 Highlights from Classes

 Aikido is unique as a martial art.
 Designed as a way to bring peace to the world, the techniques teach how to stop an attacker without harming them from the beginning.
-For younger children with less self control and experience than their adult counterparts, this approach is a welcome alternative.
-Any given conflicted situation by definition is between people who think differently from themselves.
-In a practice created during World War II as a vehicle to help create a more peaceful world, Aikido doesn't merely teach that we must all learn to get along and work with one and other, it shows how we can do it.
+For younger children with less self control and experience than their adult counterparts, this approach is a safer alternative.

 Chief Instructor, 6th Dan